stream-interop/stream-interop/README.md

 Notes:

 - **A _Stream_ implementation MAY encapsulate a string or some other kind of data source, instead of a `resource`.** In these cases, it will make no sense to implement _ResourceStream_.
-Implementations that encapsulate something besides a `resource` MUST behave *as if* they encapsulate a resource.
+Implementations encapsulating something besides a `resource` MUST behave *as if* they encapsulate a resource.

 ## Q & A